-Raquel van Haver works on burlap, often combining oil paint, charcoal, gypsum, newspaper and ash in heavily textured compositions.
-Her paintings offer snapshots of daily life in the South-East of Amsterdam, Netherlands, where the artist lives and works.
-She is interested in race and identity, drawing from African, Western, Caribbean and Latin American cultures within her direct neighbourhood.
-The work is raw and masculine, at times monumental and energetic, at others dark and ominous.
-Negotiations between ‘self’ and ‘other’ appear as recurring themes.
+Van Haver works on burlap, often combining oil paint, charcoal, resin, hair, paper, tar and ash in heavily textured compositions.
+She is interested in race and identity, drawing from African, Western, Caribbean and Latin American cultures within her community in the South-East of Amsterdam, Netherlands.
+Her painting is raw and masculine, at times monumental and energetic, at others dark and ominous.

 Van Haver was born in 1989 in Bogota, Columbia.
 She lives and works in Amsterdam, Netherlands.
-In 2012 she graduated from the HKU, Fine Arts, Utrecht.
-In 2012 and 2013 she was nominated for the prestigious Dutch Royal Award for Painting.
+Her work is currently included in ‘Latin American Cartographies’, a group exhibition at BOZAR, Brussels.
+Van Haver graduated from HKU, Fine Arts, Utrecht, in 2012.
+She has recently been nominated for the prestigious Dutch Royal Prize for Painting.